nus-cs2113-AY2324S1/tp/docs/team/j-y-yan.md

 * Correct coding style problems for all classes before v2.1
 * Update UG for calorie goal related functionality
 * Add table of content with markdowns for all parts in UG
-* Change the title style, add features and future developments in UG to enhance completeness
+* Add features and future developments in UG to enhance completeness
 * Add more detailed method documentations to improve readibility